dharmab/bmw-f750gs-f850gs/chain-and-sprocket.md

 - F750GS: 30-40mm
 - F850GS: 40-50mm

-(When correctly set, the top of the chain will hit the swingarm at maximum deflection.)
+(When correctly set, the top of the chain will hit the swingarm guard when deflected upwards.)

 If the tension needs to be adjusted, loosen the axle nut with a 36mm wrench, then adjust the adjusters on both sides of the axle.
 Tighten the axle nut to